HillaryDanan/abstraction-intelligence/README.md

 1. **Self and World** — grounds the framework in the foundational self/not-self distinction
 1. **The Hard Problem Dissolved** — addresses phenomenal experience via embodied self-world information
 1. **Time as Embodied Abstraction** — extends embodiment analysis to temporal reasoning and LLM limitations
+1. **Emotion as Embedded Information** — applies the self-world framework to emotion as action-relevant integration

 ## Key Predictions